richard-vh/nifi-hol/step-by-step-guides/Section 2: AI Assisted Telco Use Case 1 - Quality of Service.md

 - Telco Usecase 1 - Quality of Service on Ingest
 - Telco Usecase 1 - Quality of Service on Ingest - Participant

-# Usecase 1 - Evaluating Quality of Service on Ingest
+# Section 2 - Evaluating Quality of Service on Ingest

 ## Description